SouICry/JSObject_For_Unity_CSharp/README.md

 #About
-dynamic objects from this class mostly function the same way as JavaScript objects/variables, with properties accessible by `["property_name"]`, arrays accessible by `[index]` and mixed data type storage.
-These are backed by `Dictionary<string, dynamic>, `List<dynamic>` and data storage with implicitly converting type.
+JSObject objects from this class mostly function the same way as JavaScript objects/variables, with properties accessible by `["property_name"]`, arrays accessible by `[index]` and mixed data type storage.
+These are backed by `Dictionary<string, JSObject>, `List<JSObject>` and data storage with implicitly converting type.

 Ex.

-`dynamic d = 1;
+`JSObject d = 1;

 int i = 5 * d;   //5